Auckland Council and Auckland Transport (AT) are making a $24-million investment in several capital projects in the seaside village of Devonport.

 The projects create more open space and a much better physical and emotional connection between Devonport's main street, the wharf, the beachfront, and other amenities such as the new library.

-The second stage of refurbishments begins in June 2017 and will see Devonport Wharf get new shops with improved connections to the western boardwalk and new toilet facilities.
+The second stage of refurbishments began in June 2017 and will see Devonport Wharf get new shops with improved connections to the western boardwalk and new toilet facilities.

 This follows the successful opening of Devon on the Wharf, a hugely popular new restaurant which has encouraged people to enjoy Devonport Wharf as a destination rather than just a thoroughfare.